 For all immigrants—citizens, permanent residents, or undocumented, encounters with law enforcement and immigration officials are more than just stressful—they can be life-altering.
 With shifting policies and increasing scrutiny, it is more important than ever to understand and exercise your rights.
-Whether at home, on the road, or in public spaces, knowing what to do in these situations can mean the difference between security and vulnerability.
-This guide is designed to provide clear, actionable steps to help you protect yourself, your family, and your future.
+This post was created to support and empower you by providing essential information about your rights as an immigrant.
+No matter your immigration status, you have fundamental rights under U.S. law.
+Understanding and confidently asserting these rights can help protect you and your loved ones during challenging times.

 When Authorities Visit Your Home